hamburg-js/proposals/README.md

 ## Upcoming Meetups

-- August 31, 2023 at CHECK24.
+- December 12, 2023 at [Factorial](https://factorial.io).
 Call for proposal is officially opened 🥳

 ## Contact